NeoNova111/Portfolio/Megalophobia Unity Project (3. Semester Game)/README.md

 The assets folder only contains the assets (for this project the code) created by myself.

-Please refer to the links below for further information on the project
+Please refer to the links below for further information & my personal contributions on the project
 ----------
 How To Play: